 In 2004, when the state of California lacked the money to go after enterprises that violated the state's labor laws, PAGA was passed.
 As a reaction to more and more employers brazenly shortchanging their workers and not paying them equal salaries, the state legislature passed PAGA.

-An employee who is affected must make a petition with the State of California in order to file a PAGA case.
-This argument would include descriptions of all the evidence to support the company's violations of the California Labor Code and/or California wage and hour violations.
+An employee who is affected must make a petition with the State of California to file a PAGA case.
+This argument would include descriptions of all the evidence to support the company's violations of the California Labor Code or California wage and hour violations.
 The state of California has 65 days to inform the employee of the state's decision to begin an investigation.

-Almost all PAGA cases filed against companies result in changes in their dishonest and fraudulent activities because they do not want to face these fines again.
-There are positive developments that help all workers, not just those who work there at the moment, but all future employees as well.
+Almost all PAGA cases filed against companies result in changes in unethical and fraudulent activities because they do not want to face these fines again.
+Positive developments help all workers, not just those who work there at the moment, but all future employees as well.

-PAGA investigates a host of violations of California employment laws, including minimum wage violations, unpaid wages, missing lunch times and rest breaks, misclassification of employees, unreimbursed company costs and miscalculated pay scales.
+PAGA investigates a host of violations of California employment laws, including minimum wage violations, unpaid wages, missing lunch times and rest breaks, misclassification of employees, unreimbursed company costs, and miscalculated pay scales.
 While PAGA critics argue that it is only a means for California Employment Attorneys to make money, they leave out the argument that it raises income for the state and, most critically, for aggrieved employees who have been denied equal pay.
 PAGA supports all and provides safeguards for disabled employees.
 PAGA is also one of the reasons why the economy of California has grown and prospered over recent years.

 So, the next time you need an unemployment lawyer in Los Angeles, don't hesitate to hire one!

-What's The Process For A PAGA Lawsuit?
+What's The Process For Filing A PAGA Lawsuit?